Eremophila (plant): Taxonomy and naming

 The genus Eremophila was first formally described in 1810 by the botanist Robert Brown in Prodromus Florae Novae Hollandiae and the first species to be named were E. oppositifolia and E. alternifolia but Brown did not nominate a type species.
 The Victorian government botanist, Ferdinand von Mueller was the most influential early naturalist to take an interest in the genus and described 47 species, many of which were collected during expeditions to remote areas of Australia.
 Robert Chinnock is the modern authority who has named more than 100 species of eremophilas but because many species grow in rarely visited places, more remain to be named.
 So far, 221 species have been described but another 40 have been discovered but not yet described.
 The most recent additions to the list are Eremophila buirchellii and Eremophila calcicola which were formally described in 2016.

 The name Eremophila is derived from the Ancient Greek ἐρῆμος (erêmos) meaning "lonely" or "desert" and φίλος (phílos) meaning “dear" or "beloved” alluding to the species' adaptation to arid environments.

+Phylogenetic work

+A comprehensive molecular study was conducted in 2021 to shed light on both the relationships between Eremophila species, and other species in the tribe Myoporeae.
+The study was conducted with 205 out of the 233 described (as of 2021) species of Eremophila.
+The phylogenetic tree produced indicates the presence of four major clades.
+Additionally, the study provides strong evidence that the entire genus is paraphyletic, with all other genera of tribe Myoporeae nested within it.
+This includes the genera Myoporum, Bontia, Glycocystis, Pentacoelium, Calamphoreus and Diocirea.
+Interestingly, despite being native to the Caribbean, the monotypic species Bontia daphnoides is deeply nested within clade C of the tree.
+While suggestions have been proposed as to how this should be resolved, no action has been taken as of yet.